Rainy Day Adventures: 46 Museums to Visit in New Hampshire

 The Dwelling House at the Canterbury Shaker Village.

 Canterbury Shaker Village: 288 Shaker Rd., Canterbury (783-9511).
 Canterbury Shaker Village is a tribute to the 200-year history of the Canterbury Shakers with 25 restored original Shaker buildings, four reconstructed Shaker buildings and 694 acres of forests, fields, gardens, nature trails and mill ponds.
 On site is one of the best museum gift shops in the state and The Shaker Box Lunch & Farm Stand offering sandwiches, salads, soups, baked goods and local products.
-Special events include Mother Ann Day, August 4, 2013 including plein air artists at work culminating in an art show and sale.
-Complimentary rosewater cake and tea will be served in honor of the inspirational Shaker leader Mother Ann.
+In addition to the farm stand, the Shaker Table restaurant is back serving lunch to guests three days a week.
+This is due to a partnership the Lakes Region Community College’s Culinary Arts program.
+Opens for the season on May 6.

 Enfield Shaker Museum: Rte.
 4A, Enfield (632-4346).
 Canterbury was not the state's only Shaker village, one also once thrived on Mascoma Lake in Enfield.
 Thirteen of the original buildings still survive and the Great Stone Dwelling, the largest structure ever built by the sect, is now a museum.
 The collection includes clothing, furniture, tools and photographs of the earnest agriculturists.
 The museum also has an extensive herb and flower garden.

 Museum of the White Mountains: 17 High St., Plymouth (535-3210).
-Opened in February of 2013, this new museum is located on the Plymouth State University campus.
+Opened in February of 2013, this relatively new museum is located on the Plymouth State University campus.
 The museum's mission is to preserve, celebrate and promote the history, environmental legacy and culture of the region.
-The first exhibit is called "Passing Through: The Allure of the White Mountains."